zhm86/ogg-winmm/README.md

 namely making it work on Windows 10.
 Good Old Games has fixed their own version, but it's not as useful without the source available, so I fixed it myself as well.

-I (The Uploader) could not build it with MSYS, and I needed to fix a particular game (Wipeout 2097), so I took the sources and made it build with MSVC 14.1 through VS 2017.
+I (Maximilien Noal) could not build it with MSYS, and I needed to fix a particular game (Wipeout 2097), so I took the sources and made it build with MSVC 14.1 through VS 2017.

 BUILDING: